 Syncing your activities to Strava: how to sync from Apple Fitness app to Strava

-Your Strava activity should appear in your Apple Fitness app if you followed all the set-up steps correctly.
+Your Strava activity should appear in your Apple Fitness app if you correctly follow all the set-up steps.

-But if you are like me and in the habit of tracking all of your workouts in the Fitness app on your Apple Watch, you may not see the Workout app’s activity in Strava.
+But if you are like me and in the habit of using the Apple Watch Workout and tracking all of your workouts in the Fitness app on your iPhone or Activity app on your Apple Watch, you may not see the Workout app’s activity in Strava.

 The good news is that there is an easy way to record Apple’s Workout app’s session in Strava.

 - When you start your workout, begin tracking with your Workout app on your Apple Watch.

 - And once you complete your workout and stop tracking it with the watch’s Workout app, open Strava on your iPhone.

 - You receive the notification in Strava that “Your Apple workout is ready to import.”

 - If you missed the notification, open Strava on your iPhone, tap the Home tab at the bottom and choose the Settings icon (which looks like a gear.)
 Then select Applications, Services, and Devices > Health.